-BUFFETS: There are three all-you-can-eat holiday-themed buffets to choose from, all located just off Main Street Square near the five-story Christmas tree.
+BUFFETS: There are two all-you-can-eat holiday-themed buffets to choose from, located just off Main Street Square near the iconic Christmas tree.
 From the outside of the building, the individual buffets all appear to run together, but they are indeed separate.
 The meats are the main differentiating factors among the three buffets.
 Prices include unlimited soft drinks/coffee/tea.
 Ask for a to-go cup of hot chocolate or coffee for a warm drink when you leave!

-- Molly’s Mill Holiday Harvest Buffet: Adults $16.99 / Children 11 & under $7.99.
-Menu inclues smoked turkey, fried chicken, glazed ham, chicken & noodles, cornbread dressing, mashed potatoes and gravy, sliced apples, candied sweet potatoes, green bean and mushroom casserole, mac and cheese, salad bar, and assorted breads and desserts.
+- Molly’s Mill Holiday Harvest Buffet: Adults $22.99 / Children 11 & under $9.99.
+Menu includes smoked turkey, fried chicken, glazed ham, apple raisin dressing, mashed potatoes and gravy, candied sweet potatoes, green bean and mushroom casserole, glazed carrots, mac and cheese, salad bar, and assorted breads and desserts.

-- Reunion Hall Prime Rib Buffet: Adults $19.99 / Children 11 & under $8.99.
-Menu includes hand-carved prime rib, root beer glazed ham, hickory smoked chicken, chicken & noodles, scalloped potatoes, harvest vegetables, green been and mushroom casserole, rice pilaf, baked potatoes, sliced spiced apples, holiday corn, salad bar, and assorted breads and desserts.
+- Reunion Hall Prime Rib Buffet: Adults $29.99 / Children 11 & under $10.99.
+Menu includes hand-carved prime rib, root beer glazed ham, fried chicken, chicken & wild rice, scalloped sweet potatoes, baby bakers, green bean casserole, glazed carrots, buttered sweet corn, apple raisin dressing, broccoli cheese casserole, mac & cheese, salad bar, and assorted breads and desserts.

-SAVORY DISHES: New for 2020 is the Rivertown Smokehouse with fresh-smoked meats, classic sides, and specialty desserts.
+SAVORY DISHES: The new Rivertown Smokehouse features fresh-smoked meats, classic sides, and specialty desserts.
 Buckshot Annie’s Skillet Cookery serves some delicious cast-iron-skillet creations (read: succotash) featuring a variety of vegetables and meats.
 There are a variety of sandwiches (burgers, pork tenderloin, chicken, sausage) available at various locations throughout the park.